 Our learning design team also keeps close tabs on the ever-changing horizon for technology and pedagogy innovations and affordances that can enhance our online learning environments.
 In addition to identifying and piloting promising new technologies, we have developed numerous tools and resources that help our students and faculty to reach their learning and teaching goals.

-For more information, see our latest Dutton Institute Strategic Plan 2015-19.
+For more information about our specific plans, see the Dutton Institute Strategic Plan 2020-25.